ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 Sometimes, API interfaces may require additional input translation to achieve more efficient testing.
 There can also be multiple different interfaces available, where testing can be more efficient when compared to higher-level abstractions (e.g., testing through direct API calls versus testing only through a CLI interface).

+The work on this week is more about using `libFuzzer`, creating the fuzzing harness and finally integrating the fuzzing in the CI/CD pipeline.

 ## Grading